11 Key Details Examples You’ll Actually Want To Teach

 Comparisons are key details that show how one person, place, thing, idea, or situation is the same as another.

-This content helps you illustrate what a comparison key detail looks like.
+The article "Confirmed: New phases of matter is solid and liquid at the same time" helps illustrate what a comparison key detail looks like.
 In the article, scientists show how groups of potassium atoms compare to other elements.
 They have properties that reflect both solid and liquid states.
 You can find this article in our Chemistry text set.

 2. Contrasts